bill-ahmed/qbit-matUI/README.md

 * Adding torrents
 * Deleting torrents
 * Searching by name
-* Bulk edit (pause, resume, delete)
+* Bulk edit (pause, resume, delete, and more!)
 * Sorting by different metrics (name, size, etc.)
-* File System Navigation (easily choose where to save a torrent)
+* File System Navigation (easily choose where to save a torrent, create sub-folders, etc.)
 * A fully material-themed UI (Light & Dark themes)
 * ...
 More to come!